Second- and third-class facilities on the Titanic: Accommodation

-Accommodation for third class was located in the least desirable parts of the ship, where passengers were subject to the noise and vibrations of the engines.
+Accommodation for third-class was located in the least desirable parts of the ship, where passengers were subject to the noise and vibrations of the engines.
 These were on the lower decks at either end of the ship.
 Single men were housed in the bow while single women and families were accommodated in the stern section, with families occupying the larger cabins.
 Cabins were spacious by the standards of the time but often irregularly shaped, to conform with the curvature of the ship's stern and bow sections.
-They were paneled in white-painted pine with salmon pink coloured linoleum floors, mattresses and White Star bed linens (the only exception was single men, who were provided with only straw-stuffed mattresses and a blanket).
+They were panelled in white-painted pine with salmon pink coloured linoleum floors, mattresses and White Star bed linens (the only exception was single men, who were provided with only straw-stuffed mattresses and a blanket).
 Only the cabins for families and single women were furnished with washbasins.
-The freshwater was stored in wall-mounted enameled tanks which had to be manually filled by a steward.
+The freshwater was stored in wall-mounted enamelled tanks which had to be manually filled by a steward.
 The wastewater from the basin would drain into a tank below, which the steward would drain by opening a sluice valve.
-In contrast to first and second class, there were only two baths to serve the more than 700 steerage passengers on board at any one time.
+In contrast to first and second class, there were only two baths to serve the more than 700 third-class passengers on board at any one time.